balajialg/Datahub-Test-Repo/_sources/features.md

 **How do I raise a new requirement for the hub?**

 Raise a new github issue using this [link](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=type%3A+enhancement&template=featurerequest.md).
-Follow the steps outlined as part of the template to make the case for this enhancement
+Follow the steps outlined as part of the template to make the case for this enhancement.

 **Where will I get updates/notifications about the Datahub feature releases?**